ComposeCode/RHEL7-RHCE-course-helper/chapter12/section12-1.md

 - Insert: inserts data into a table
 - Rename: renames a table.
 - Select: retrieves data from a table.
 - Update: updates a record in a table.

+- Each subcommand executed at the MariaDB prompt expects a semicolon (:) at the end.

+## Backing up and Restoring a database or table